Dec 08, 2017, Updated Jan 17, 2023

 - 3/4 cup water

 - 2 teaspoons orange blossom water

 - 1 1/3 cups roasted pepitas (raw works fine too!)

 - 1/2 cup toasted sesame seeds

 - 1/3 cup granulated sugar

-Brush the top layer or two with clarified butter.
-Using the tip of a very sharp chef’s knife, cut the baklawa into diamonds by cutting six rows (5 cuts) lengthwise and ten rows (9 cuts) crosswise on the diagonal.
+- Brush the top layer or two with clarified butter.
+Using the tip of a very sharp chef’s knife, lightly score the top of the phyllo for the diamond cuts by scoring six rows (5 cuts) lengthwise and ten rows (9 cuts) crosswise on the diagonal.
 Make slightly smaller pieces by cutting 7 rows (6 cuts) lengthwise.
-Lightly score the top with your knife before diving in so you can see where the cuts will be.

 - To cut the phyllo, follow the light score marks as a guide.
 Use your dominant hand to cut and the other hand to hold the top layers of phyllo down while cutting, and be sure to cut all the way through to the bottom of the pan.
 This is essential so that the butter will seep through all layers.
 The knife is held almost perpendicular to the pastry, cutting straight down into the phyllo and nuts all the way through.
 The top layer will lift and in general make you want to curse as you cut, but just lay the phyllo back down where it belongs and move on.
 The sharper your knife, the easier the cutting will be.